Continental Automobile Manufacturing Company

-The New Haven-built Continentals had front-mounted four cylinder engines.
+The New Haven-built Continentals had front-mounted four-cylinder engines.
 Pictures indicate that power was brought to the rear wheels by a pair of chains.
 These cars are easily recognizable by their perfectly round radiator and barrel-shaped hood.
 There was a large script reading "Continental" and "New Haven" in the underlining.

-The model line-up for 1907-08 was as follows:
+The model line-up for 1907-1908 was as follows:

-There were other methods of measuring the power of an automobile back in those years.
-Often, A.L.A.M. horsepower was designated which does not correspond with modern bhp or kW.

-A Continental runabout driven by Johnson at the Yale University Automobile Club spring 1907 meet did a mile in a minute.
+A Continental runabout driven by Johnson at the Yale University Automobile Club spring 1907 meet went 60mph.
 Three Continentals participated in the 1907 Glidden Tour, C.S.
 Johnson among them.
 He did not finish the tour as he was arrested for speeding and the collision with a trolley in Dayton (Ohio).